 Fortunately, there are plenty of resources available as you navigate supporting your dad through depression.
 Gateway Foundation is here to help you learn more about helping a depressed parent find healing.

 While postpartum depression among new moms is a common topic, parenthood brings an understated risk factor for dads, too.
 According to recent studies, depression symptoms for fathers rise almost 70% from a new child’s birth until age five.
-Symptoms of depression and anxiety can also manifest later in life due to biological factors as well as external stress factors.
+Symptoms of depression and anxiety can also manifest later in life due to biological factors and external stress factors.

-You might also notice that your dad is less motivated and interested in spending time on their normal hobbies.
-Common symptoms also include wanting to be alone more, seeming sad or anxious often and struggling to perform everyday tasks.
+You might also notice that your dad is less motivated and interested in spending time on their usual hobbies.
+Common symptoms also include wanting to be alone more, seeming sad or anxious often, and struggling to perform everyday tasks.

 My Dad is Depressed: How to Help a Depressed Parent

-If you’ve started putting the warning signs together and think your father might be depressed, it’s natural to immediately jump to a solution.
-You’re probably wondering how to deal with a depressed parent and what things to say or avoid in order to help.
+If you’ve started putting the warning signs together and think your father might be depressed, it’s natural to jump to a solution immediately.
+You’re probably wondering how to deal with a depressed parent and what things to say or avoid to help.

-While your dad’s mental health is ultimately in his hands, a family intervention can be incredibly helpful.
+While your dad’s mental health is ultimately in his hands, family intervention can be beneficial.
 You can reassure your father that you’ll show up through every step of the journey.
 Try these strategies to help walk alongside your depressed father and demonstrate your support.

 Acknowledge the Depression and Anxiety